 Why is Opiate Withdrawal Difficult?

 Firstly, it’s helpful to understand what is happening during the process of opiate withdrawal.
-Again, opiates activate the part of the brain which produces feelings of pleasure.
+Again, opiates activate the part of the brain, which produces feelings of pleasure.
 This means an opiate user or addict associates substance use with positive, “feel-good” emotions.

-In addition, the user becomes chemically addicted – meaning they experience a physical need for the substance.
+Also, the user becomes chemically addicted – meaning they experience a physical need for the substance.
 It becomes difficult for the individual to function without using opiate drugs.
 He or she may begin to feel “off” or abnormal without the influence of these substances.

 This combination of emotional and physical symptoms makes for a challenging detox.
 Those who have become addicted to opiates may struggle to stop using these drugs because of their emotional and physical dependence on them.